TiCSw/mvn-repo/README.md

 ### Usage

+You can include `dependency` tags in your `pom.xml` as normal.
+You may check the [NOTES.md](NOTES.md) file in this repository to check the included libraries.

 In order to use the repository in your projects, you can use a Github-hosted or a local repository.
 In both cases, must include the repository information in your ``pom.xml``.

 To use the Github-hosted repository, you must include the following: